 As part of the deal, China has also committed to assisting and investing in Iran’s telecommunications networks.
 That could be vital to the Islamic Republic’s efforts to strengthen its police state.
 At the same time, Chinese state-backed companies like Huawei’s involvement in developing 5G networks would give the Chinese Communist Party (CCP) unprecedented access to information.

 Thus far, the 25-year cooperation agreement has not been robustly implemented.
-Raisi traveled to China on his first state visit to the country in February 12023 and met Chinese Premier Xi Jinping.
+Raisi traveled to China on his first state visit to the country in February 2023 and met Chinese Premier Xi Jinping.
 This was the first state visit of an Iranian president to Beijing in over 20 years, according to Iranian media.
-The two leaders an expected to sign cooperation documents to follow up on the 25-year agreement amid tensions arising from Xi’s visit to Saudi Arabia, where he met with Gulf Cooperation Council states in December 2022.
+The two leaders are expected to sign cooperation documents to follow up on the 25-year agreement amid tensions arising from Xi’s visit to Saudi Arabia, where he met with Gulf Cooperation Council states in December 2022.

 On March 10, 2023, China brokered an agreement between Iran and Saudi Arabia to normalize diplomatic relations with each other.
 Under the terms of the agreement, both countries will reopen their embassies within two months and implement a security agreement signed between Iran and Saudi Arabia in 2001 and an economic agreement signed in 1998.
 They also agreed to avoid interfering in each other’s internal affairs.
 Saudi Arabia severed diplomatic relations with Iran in 2016 after its embassy in Tehran was overrun with Iranian protesters following Saudi Arabia’s execution of a prominent Shia cleric.
 The agreement signals China’s intention to become more involved in the region’s geopolitics, as the U.S. prioritizes countering China in Asia and Russian aggression in Eastern Europe.